|

 Nantwich Walled Garden Society

-which is fighting to preserve the walled garden as it was - and not under new
+which is fighting to restore the walled garden rather than it be lost under new

 housing.